Some News For You

 Parish Groups: Communication of Your Events

-We want your events to be known by the parish and we need your help.
+We want your events to be known by the parish, and we need your help.

 A few things to keep in mind: